 - Self-Made Orphan: His first victims were his grandparents, and his last was his mother.

-- Soft-Spoken Sadist/Sophisticated as Hell: His mild mannerisms contrasted with his frank discussion of his rapes and murders give him this vibe.
+- Soft-Spoken Sadist: His mild mannerisms contrast with his frank discussion of his rapes and murders.

 - Survivorship Bias: Amazingly, he's the first person to point out the critical hole in the team's methods: they can only interview killers sloppy enough to get caught.
 Just because they can't interview serial killers who can fake normalcy doesn't mean those killers don't exist.
 While he never brings it up, Kemper lived a perfectly normal cover life before turning himself in.